IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * When ref_wnd_delay_scale is small

 Link layer losses, i.e. losses that are not congestion related can lead to unwarranted congestion back-off.
 One method is to apply congestion backoff only when an average loss rate exceeds a threshold.
 A suggested modification to the code above is found in {{link-loss-rate-policer}}.
-The reference window can undershoot on congestion, an optional method to remedy this feature is described in {{ref-wnd-underhoot}}.
+The reference window can undershoot on congestion, an optional method to remedy this feature is described in {{ref-wnd-undershoot}}.

 #### Reference Window Increase {#ref-wnd-increase}